catmorte/go-inversion_of_control/README.md

 **Reg** function start registration of bean and wait until all the necessary dependencies will be resolved.

 **!
 Please ensure that you pass all the deps in the function Reg as well as you using them inside constructor, otherwise it will block the constructor**

+The next step is to import context initializer and beans initialization:

+    import (
+        ...
+         _ "appPackage"        // initialize the context
+         _ "appPackage/beans"  // initialize beans
+        ...
+     )

+**!
+Make sure that the code is imported before beans import**

 To retrieve bean use the following in your project: